Experienced Expungement Lawyers

 Recognizing that criminal records can impact employment opportunities, higher education, government assistance, and housing, motions to seal and expunge were created by the Rhode Island Legislature as a way to give those with criminal records a second chance.
 Let our legal team help you get your second chance!

-Schedule an Initial Consultation with Us Today
+Schedule an Initial Consultation with An RI Expungement Lawyer Today

 The skilled Rhode Island expungement attorneys at Abilheira Law, LLC, can help you achieve your second chance.
 If you believe you may fit into either of these categories, call our firm today and we can evaluate your specific case.
 If you are eligible for sealing or expungement, we can begin by filing a motion on your behalf and appearing in court to argue your case.
 With your criminal history sealed or expunged, you can start a new chapter in your life without the burden of a criminal record.